bionoren/BandwidthWars/README.md

 * Move.
 The nanite may move either N, S, E, or W.
 * Mine.
 The nanite may mine the tile underneath it.
 * Scan.
 The nanite may scan all 8 tiles (N,S,E,W,NE,NW,SE,SW).
 If any nanites are present in these spaces, then exactly one will be reported to the bot.
 * Fire.
 The nanite may fire a projectile in any of 8 directions.
 This action consumes 1 plutonium.
-The projectile moves at the rate of 1 square per tick.
+The projectile moves at the rate of 1 square per tick infinitely far.
 If at any time any nanite is in the space with the projectile, it is killed.
 * Duplicate.
 The nanite spawns another nanite in any of 8 directions.
 This action consumes 1 nanomaterial.
 This operation fails silently if the requested space is obstructed by another nanite.

 A nanite may only perform one command per tick.

 Each command has a "times" flag which will cause the action to be performed once (immediately), twice (immediately and on the subsequent tick), or three times (immediately and on the two subsequent ticks).
 Regardless of the value of the "times" flag, sending a command to a nanite consumes 1 bandwidth.
 If the command is "scan", it costs 2 bandwidth.

-If the nanite currently has orders, providing a new command to the nanite erases any previous orders.
+If the nanite currently has orders, providing a new command to the nanite replaces any previous orders.

 At each tick, one nanomaterial for each living nanite is deducted from the player's resources.
 Following this, if the player has less than zero nanomaterial, a nanite is selected at random and is killed.
 A dead nanite's commands fail silently.
+If a nanite died during the previous tick, this fact is reported to you at the next tick.

 Global commands
 ---